pacphi/make-onboarding-suck-less/scripts/tanzu/tap/README.md

 ### Setting up Ingress

-You will want to take a look at employing the setup script from [this](https://github.com/cpage-pivotal/tap-ingress) git repository.

 We're going to adapt the setup process to automate it even more by employing [Let's Encrypt](https://letsencrypt.org/how-it-works/), [cert-manager](https://cert-manager.io/docs/configuration/acme/dns01/route53/), and [external-dns](https://github.com/kubernetes-sigs/external-dns/blob/master/docs/tutorials/aws.md) with [Contour](https://projectcontour.io/getting-started/).

 TAP already installed Contour into the `contour-external` namespace.
 We can verify that a `LoadBalancer` was created on your behalf by running: